 The format of the lab report is as follows:

-1. is the lab report number, this is the reference to the diamond and the corresponding data.
+- 1The lab report number or numerical reference to the diamond and corresponding data.

-2. is the shape of the diamond and the measurements of the outside diameter and depth of the diamond in millimeters.
+- 2This is the diamond shape and the measurements of the outside diameter and depth of the diamond in millimeters.

-4. is the color grade of the diamond stated as a numeric value with reference to the GIA equivelent grade.
+- 4The diamond color grade as a numeric value with reference to the GIA equivalent grade.

-5. is the clarity grade of the diamond stated as a numeric value with reference to the GIA equivalent grade.
+- 5The clarity grade as a numeric value with reference to the GIA equivalent grade.

-8. is a scale version of the profile of the diamond based upon the actual proportions of the diamond.
-In this particular instance, the Brian Gavin Diamonds logo indicates the brand of the diamond being graded.
-In addition, the logo section located above the proportions diagram also includes the “Cut Beyond Brilliant” tag line of Brian Gavin Diamonds which does not reflect a definitive statement being made by the AGS Laboratory.
+8. The proportions diagram is a scale model that shows the profile of the diamond.
+As a matter of fact, it is based upon the actual proportions of the diamond.
+In this case, the Brian Gavin Diamonds logo indicates the brand of this particular diamond.
+In addition, the logo section located above the proportions diagram also includes their tag line "Cut Beyond Brilliant.”
+To be perfectly clear, this is not a definitive statement being made by the AGS Laboratory.

 8a. is the table diameter of the diamond stated as a percent.